stuartmaxwell/djpress/docs/templatetags.md

 #### site_pages Parameters

-- `outer` (str): the outer tags that this should be wrapped in.
-Accepted options are "ul", "div", "span".
+- `outer_tag` (str): the outer tags that this should be wrapped in.
+Accepted options are "div", "span".
-Optional, default is: "ul".
+Optional, default is: "div".
 - `outer_class` (str): the CSS classes to apply to the outer tag.
 Optional, default: "".
 - `link_class` (str): the CSS classes to apply to the link tag.
 Optional, default: "".
+- `separator` (str): the separator to use between the pages.
+Optional, default: ", ".

 #### site_pages Examples